M31glx/APD-fMRI/README.md

 - These metrics allow us to detect abnormalities in brain networks associated with neurological or psychiatric disorders (e.g., Alzheimer’s disease, schizophrenia, or Auditory Processing Disorder).

 #### Network community detection (Modularity)
 - Community detection is an evaluation method to identify modular organization in a network.
 Using Matlab, [Louvain algorithm](https://en.wikipedia.org/wiki/Louvain_method) were implemented in order to identify the functional systems (i.e., modules, networks, communities) in the brain networks.
-This process was repeated [1000 times](https://www.sciencedirect.com/science/article/abs/pii/B9780323852807000166) to achieve its highest accuracy for defining the network module.
+This process was repeated [1000 times](https://www.sciencedirect.com/science/article/abs/pii/B9780323852807000166) to achieve its highest accuracy for defining the network's modules.

 <p align="center">